Risk Management: Roles and Responsibilities

 |Governance and Document Control||Production Manager||ROMS Coordinator|

-Mandatory health, environmental, safety and security (HES&S) policies, standards and procedures drive consistency across Marathon Oil, communicate expectations and set performance requirements.
-Our policies and standards cover a range of activities including Stop Work Authority, Event Management, Control of Hazardous Energy and Hot Work.
-We update the standards to reflect changes in laws or regulations, and incorporate recommendations arising from audits, incident investigations and lessons learned sharing to drive continuous improvement in HES performance.
+Mandatory health, environmental, safety and security (HES&S) policies, standards and procedures drive consistency, communicate expectations and set performance requirements across Marathon Oil.
+Our policies and standards cover a range of activities including: Stop Work Authority, Event Management, Control of Hazardous Energy and Hot Work.
+We update our standards to reflect changes in laws or regulations, incorporate recommendations arising from audits and incident investigations, and share lessons learned to drive continuous improvement in HES&S performance.

-Through programs such as Lessons Learned Sharing and Contractor Management, we raise awareness of our requirements among employees, contractors and suppliers.
+Through sharing of lessons learned and contractor engagement, we raise awareness of our requirements among employees, contractors and suppliers.

 The ROMS Audit and Improvement element promotes adherence to our standards and regulatory requirements that focus on: